Is my vagina loose? Yikes! Some questions are super embarrassing but also super important at the same time.

-Is my vagina loose?
-Yikes!
-Some questions are super embarrassing but also super important at the same time.
-It's some sort of a question paradox - too taboo to ask and yet too important not to know!
-I mean, we've all asked ourselves these questions but had no one to ask or answer them.
 Why is my vagina loose?
 Well, is it?
 How to tell whether your vagina is loose?
 I mean, how does one go about figuring that out exactly?
 And yet, we have all asked ourselves these questions, and we still don't know squat.
 Sigh.

-That's why we're here today.
-You have all these hard, embarrassing questions?
-We're here to answer them.
 There are tons of popular myths and beliefs about vaginas, their looseness and tightness, sexual satisfaction, and just a huge amount of ignorance around the mystery of how vaginas work.
-Despite all the myths, things are not black and white, and the truth is somewhere in the middle.

 IS A LOOSE VAGINA EVEN A REAL THING?

-So, can vaginas get loose?
-Contrary to the very popular belief that they can't, the answer is yes.
-Vaginas can absolutely become loose.
 At some point in their life, most women around the world will suffer from having a loose vagina for various reasons.
 The most common reason by far has to do with childbirth - or experiencing several childbirth, those during vaginal childbirth.
-While muscles are built to expand and contract, prolonged and repeated expansion (such as in the case of giving birth) can induce some damage to the tissue.
-This damage is, of course, repaired later.

 However, because the body stitches these micro-injuries and adds tissue where it is broken, the volume of the vaginal muscle and birth canal can then become slightly larger, providing for vaginal delivery in a slightly more spacious cavity.
-Difficulty in tightening the muscles can also be experienced later in life.
-Of course, this depends on the severity of the childbirth itself.
-While many women experience no such thing, some of them experience a number of injuries during vaginal delivery in the form of tears, ruptures, and so on.

 Our bodies are not unchanging, constant things - they're living organisms that change and modify themselves depending on what we put them through.